keijiro/AIShader/README.md

 ## How to try it

 To access the ChatGPT API, it is necessary to create an API key through your account page.
-Subsequently, set the generated key in the Project Settings by navigating to Edit > Project Settings > AI Shader > API Key.
+Subsequently, set the generated key [account page](https://platform.openai.com/account/api-keys) in the Project Settings by navigating to Edit > Project Settings > AI Shader > API Key.

 **CAUTION** - The API key is stored in `UserSettings/AIShaderSettings.asset`.
 When distributing your project to others, ensure to exclude the specified directory.